 I’ve said it before and I will say it again.

-- If you have a job, keep it until your MLM income is at least three times your salary and you have three years of living expenses saved up in the bank
+- If you have a job, keep it until your MLM income is at least three times your salary and you have one year worth of living expenses saved up in the bank.

-- Do NOT go full time in your MLM Business from day one!
+- Do NOT go full time in your MLM Business on day one!

 Also, network marketing provides a residual income, also known as a passive income, whereas your day job is linear income.
 There is a big difference between these two types of income.